KamilaHase/MS2/README.md

     8. If you wish to be given two new words, click on "New words".
     9. If you want to go back to the full list of 6 words, click on "Try again"

-    Note: You are viewing limited version for mobile phones and tablets.
+    You are viewing limited version for mobile phones and tablets.
 For full version, please open this game on computer screen.

 **FOOTER**